Gum-Joe/jakhu/libs/kernal/README.md

-# This is the kernal that loaded web-os
+# This is the kernal that loads web-os